 Swami Satchidananda is the founder of the Integral Yoga Institute whose centre is situated in Yogaville in Virginia, US.
 As a monument to the Swami’s interfaith vision of world harmony, the IYI built “The Light Of Truth Universal Shrine” (LOTUS).
 It is dedicated to the Light of all faiths and to world peace, was opened in 1986.

-The Essential Teachings of Swami Satchidananda
+The Essential Teachings of Swami Satchidananda at Amazon

 Famous Indians – A list of Indian men and women throughout the ages.
 Categories include politicians, scientists, sports people, spiritual figures and cultural figures.
 Includes Mahatma Gandhi, Akbar, Swami Vivekananda and Indira Gandhi.

 Hindus – Famous Hindus from the era of the Mahabharata to modern day India.
 Includes Sri Krishna, Arjuna, Mahatma Gandhi, Swami Vivekananda and Sri Anandamayi Ma.